Nurse Types / Infusion Nurse

 Nurses working at an infusion center within the hospital or in an outpatient setting administer various types of medications while monitoring the patient for reactions.
 They may also perform sterile dressing changes and provide education about side effects and/or how to also administer medications at home.

 Infusion nursing can be an exciting and rewarding field due to the variety of patients and conditions who need this type of care.

-Infusion nurses might treat patients with:
+These nurses might treat patients with (but not limited to):